How to create an event

 • On the Dashboard, the Upcoming Events section provides an option to Create Event.

-• On the Dashboard, the primary dropdown navigation menu has an Events option, and selecting this provides you with an option to add a New Event (top right corner).
+• On the Dashboard, the primary dropdown navigation menu has an Events option, and selecting it provides an option to add a New Event (top-right corner).

 You are then presented with an easy 5-step event creation process that allows you to configure various aspects of your event, along with other features, as follows: